-I'm Lanny, I make some things.
-My largest project in recent years has been ISS.
+I'm Lanny, I make some things, mostly software.
+Lately I've been been working on a foreign language learning tool called Journaly.
+My largest project/labor of love in the past several years has been ISS.
 In the course of that project I started Houston, which is a Django app aimed at providing site usage analytics, sorta like Google Analytics but without all the privacy invasion and likely selling off of data.
-Lately I've been working on a project aimed at delivering synchronized video playback in modern browsers over networks with non-negligible latency, CGRO.
+Slightly before and during the start of the great 2020 debacle, I was working on a project aimed at delivering synchronized video playback in modern browsers over networks with non-negligible latency, CGRO.
 I don't name all my projects after space stuff, I swear.
 I also make little games sometimes, most notably web based implementations of Onitama and YINSH.

 CGRO (Compton Gamma Ray Observatory) aims to deliver synchronized video playback between a small number of peers.
 Think of it like skype for movie night.
 Source code.